isp tracking

 Now that your ISP can track you, is there anything that you can do to minimize or completely prevent your ISPs from tracking you?
 There are several effective ways of doing so, as highlighted below:

 • Employ the use of Tor for anonymous browsing: As a vast network made of virtual tunnels, Tor allows an internet user to browse while leaving no traces.
-Tor comes with a highly protected relay system that makes it highly secure.
+Its highly protected relay system makes it highly secure.

-• Use HTTPS: Before proceeding, you need to understand that not all that you do on the internet is encrypted.
-However, using HTTPS as opposed to HTTP will assure you that your data is encrypted, thereby making it highly secure.
+• Use HTTPS: Before proceeding, you need to understand that not all internet activity is encrypted.
+However, using HTTPS instead of HTTP will assure you that your data is encrypted, making it highly secure.

-• Use a VPN: A VPN network offers state-of-the-art encryption coupled with robust protocols that secure your digital presence from prying eyes.
+• Use a VPN: A VPN network offers state-of-the-art encryption and robust protocols that protect your digital presence from prying eyes.
 Get a VPN and securely browse the web without worrying about ISP or any other entity from snooping on you.

-• Adjust your DNS: Make sure to check what DNS your laptop/computer is using before setting it a third party provider such as OpenDNS.
+• Adjust your DNS: Make sure to check what DNS your laptop or computer is using before setting it to a third-party provider such as OpenDNS.

 author